Sam Smith (he/him)

 Who is your mentor on campus?
 Why do you consider this person your mentor?

-Biology Professor Ken Clifton has had a really big impact on my time at Lewis & Clark.
+Biology Professors Ken Clifton and Margaret Metz have shaped my time at Lewis & Clark.
 Professor Clifton taught my first biology course here.
 He and I also led a College Outdoors freshwater ecology trip to Florida, and I am now going to study abroad with him in Tanzania!
-Professor Clifton has had a really influential role in shaping how I see and interpret the natural world.
+Professor Metz is my advisor, taught my Plant Biology course, and I am now working in her community ecology lab studying the mechanisms that drive forest diversity.
+Both Professor Clifton and Metz have had a really influential role in shaping how I see and interpret the natural world.

 What made you want to come to Lewis & Clark?